 Keep reading to learn why text messaging is ideal for this type of communication and how it is used for severe weather warnings and emergency broadcasts.

-Why send weather alerts by text?
+Why send weather alerts by text

-Here’s why.
-Firstly, text messages offer the benefit of being sent and received more or less instantly, at the click of a button.
+Firstly, text messages offer the benefit of being sent and received more or less instantly at the click of a button.
 In a disaster situation, time is of the essence, and you can't afford to risk the message being delayed.
 An example is a local office building full of workers unaware that a destructive hurricane is expected to blow through the facility later that day.
 If each worker could receive alerts to get everybody evacuated, a lot of money and lives would be saved.

-Finally, SMS has great impact in terms of being seen.
-Typically, a text flashes up as a notification on a person's phone screen, where they get opened and read 98% of the time.
+Finally, SMS has a significant impact in terms of being visible.
+Typically, texts pop up as a notification on a person's phone screen, where they get opened and read 98% of the time.

-Third-party weather apps
+Third-party weather services

-In the U.K., several agencies have joined forces to set up a national emergencySMS service.
+Several agencies and telecom providers in the UK have joined forces to set up a national emergency SMS service.
 While the service doesn't send out disaster alerts, it allows anyone unable to make a voice call (for example, someone with hearing or speech loss) to request emergency help by sending a text message instead.